Czech First League

 The history of the Czech football league began with its reorganization for the 1993–94 season following the dissolution of Czechoslovakia and therefore the league became the successor of the Czechoslovak League.
-Thirty-five clubs have competed in the Fortuna liga since its founding.
-Sparta Prague has won the title 12 times, the most among Czech clubs.
-Other clubs that were crowned as champions are Slavia Prague, Slovan Liberec, Baník Ostrava and Viktoria Plzeň, who are the reigning champions.
+Thirty-five clubs have competed in the Czech First League since its founding.
+Sparta Prague has won the title 14 times, the most among Czech clubs and are the reigning champions.
+Other clubs that were crowned as champions are Slavia Prague, Slovan Liberec, Baník Ostrava and Viktoria Plzeň.

-Based on performances in European competitions over the past five years, the league is ranked 17th in the UEFA league rankings for the 2021–22 season.
+Based on performances in European competitions over the past five years, the league is ranked 10th in the UEFA league rankings for the 2024–25 season.

 Competition format

 In the inaugural season, two points were awarded for a win, before switching to three points for a win in 1994.
 Teams are ranked by total points, in the case of two or more teams finishing with equal points, the head-to-head record between the teams is used for ranking, counting points in relevant games, then goal difference and then goals scored.